ndurner/ndurner.github.io/_posts/2024-04-21-stream-recording.md

 layout: post
 title: "Stream recording"
 date: 2024-04-21
-tags: [obs, aws, rdp]
+tags: [obs, aws, rdp, microsoft teams]
+last_update: 2024-09-25
 ---

 How does one record a live stream in absence, perhaps using AWS EC2?
 A discussion on Reddit lead me to base everything on a g5.xlarge instance.

 Problems:
-⚒️ On the Windows Server, there initially was no soundcard.
-Fixed by simply installing [Virtual Audio Cable (VAC)](https://vac.muzychenko.net/en/)?
-[To revisit: is this really necessary?]
+⚒️ On the Windows Server, there initially was no soundcard. ~~Fixed by simply installing [Virtual Audio Cable (VAC)](https://vac.muzychenko.net/en/)?~~ Fixed by running Microsoft Teams in an OBS Source of type "Browser": this will include video and audio in the recording.

 ⚒️ On RDP disconnect, the OBS recording froze.
 Fixed with disconnecting using this command:
 > tscon %sessionname% /dest:console